Entanglement-enhanced quantum sensing via optimal global control with neutral atoms in a cavity

-The channel $\mathcal{E}_{\mathrm{gpg}}$ is obtained after tracing out the cavity from the joint spin-cavity state, which results in phase accumulation as a function of $n,m$ (i.e., the number of qubits in the $|1\rangle$ state).
+The channel $\mathcal{E}_{\mathrm{gpg}}$ is obtained by considering the open system dynamics determined by Eq.~\eqref{eq:H_eff} within a Lindblad master equation approach with $\dot \rho = -i \hat H_{\eff} \rho + i \rho \hat H_{\eff}^{\dagger} + \hat L \rho \hat L^{\dagger} - \{\hat L^{\dagger}\hat L, \rho\}/2$, with $\rho$ the system density matrix and $\hat L = \sqrt{\kappa} \hat a$ the jump operator.
+The cavity is traced out from the joint spin-cavity state, which results in phase accumulation as a function of $n,m$ (i.e., the number of qubits in the $|1\rangle$ state).
 We then combine the dynamics obtained from Eq.~\eqref{eq:eff_channel} with optimal control methods to steer the collective symmetric (Dicke) states of $N$ spin qubits into entangled states of metrological use that are robust to relevant noise sources, such as loss of photons from the cavity mode with rate $\kappa$, loss of population from the excited state $|e\rangle$ with rate $\gamma$ and dephasing in the qubit subspace with rate $\gamma_\phi$.
-This is achieved by (i) solving analytically the Lindblad master equation to obtain the geometric phases $\varphi_{nm}(T)$, in particular by (ii) focusing on the dynamics in the collective Dicke subspace; (iii) introducing a state-preparation protocol consisting of sequence of pulses where the geometric phase gate operations $\mathcal{E}_{\mathrm{gpg}}$ are combined with global single-qubit rotations to consecutively steer and squeeze an initial coherent Dicke state for a finite number of steps $P$ to prepare (iv) an arbitrary final state in the symmetric Dicke subspace which is optimised for a cost function corresponding to the variance of a desired measurement with an observable $\hat M$, where the final state is the probe state.
+This approach consists of the following key steps: (i) Analytically solving the Lindblad master equation for obtaining the geometric phases $\varphi_{nm}(T)$. (ii) Introducing the symmetric Dicke subspace and mapping the geometric phase gate dynamics onto this subspace. (iii) Introducing a state preparation protocol consisting of sequence of pulses where the geometric phase gate operations $\mathcal{E}_{\mathrm{gpg}}$ are combined with global single-qubit rotations to consecutively steer and squeeze an initial coherent Dicke state for a finite number of steps $P$. (iv) Optimizing the state preparation protocol to prepare an arbitrary final state in the symmetric Dicke subspace for a cost function corresponding to the variance of a desired measurement with an observable $\hat M$.
+The final state acts as the probe state for the defined sensing experiment.

 Depending on the chosen observable $\hat M$, the noise-informed protocol given above leads to the realization of different classes of metrologically useful entangled many-particle states that closely approximate the Heisenberg scaling for realistic values of relevant noise sources, in just one or a few steps $P$.
-In the following, we detail the points above focusing on to two different choices of observable $\hat M$ of experimental interest, namely (I) the parity operator along spin $x-$ axis and (II) the square of collective spin observable along $z$.
+In the following, we demonstrate this for two experimentally relevant choices of $\hat M$.